 The interest rates also vary widely based on where you get the business loan.
 Banks typically charge lower interest rates than online lenders.
 But banks focus on low-risk borrowers and have strict lending criteria.

 What you can expect from different types of lenders:

 What is a business loan interest rate?

-That means that the APR of a loan is usually higher than its interest rate, but that it provides a more complete view of the cost of borrowing.
+That means the APR of a loan is usually higher than its interest rate, but it provides a more complete view of the cost of borrowing.
 If you know your loan amount, term and interest rate, you can use a calculator to figure out your business loan’s cost.

 What is a factor rate?

 A factor rate is a multiplier that lenders use to calculate the cost of a loan.
 Lenders use a number such as 1.10 or 1.50 in place of an interest rate or APR.
 Factor rates are often used for business loans to risky borrowers, such as short-term loans or merchant cash advances.